Restless reachability problems in temporal graphs: Introduction

-\item We present a generating function for generating restless walks, and an algorithm based on constrained multilinear sieving~\cite{BjorklundKK2016} for solving \krestlessmotif and \krestlessmotifreach in time $\bigO(2^k k m \Delta)$ and $\bigO(n\tau)$ space, where $n$ is the number of vertices, $m$ is the number of edges, $\tau$ is the maximum timestamp, $k-1$ is the path length, and $\Delta$ is the maximum resting time.
-Furthermore, we show that our algorithm solves \krestlesspath and \krestlessreach in $\bigO(2^k k m \Delta)$ time using $\bigO(n\tau)$ space.
-For the discussion to follow, we call this algorithm a \emph{decision oracle} as it merely returns a {\sc yes}/{\sc no} answer with no explicit solution.
+\squishlisttight \item We present a generating function for generating restless walks, and a space-efficient algorithm based on constrained multilinear sieving~\cite{bjorklund2016constrained} for solving \krestlessmotif and \krestlessmotifreach in time $\bigO(2^k k m \Delta)$ and $\bigO(n\Delta)$ space, where $n$ is the number of vertices, $m$ is the number of edges, $k-1$ is the path length, and $\Delta$ is the maximum resting time.
+Furthermore, we show that our algorithm solves \krestlesspath and \krestlessreach in $\bigO(2^k k m \Delta)$ time using $\bigO(n\Delta)$ space.
+Throughout this paper, we call this algorithm a decision oracle as it returns a \yes/\no answer with no explicit solution.

-\item We develop the decision oracle into a \emph{fine-grained decision oracle} capable of reporting the set of vertices that are reachable via a restless path from given source vertices along with the set of timestamps at which the vertices are reachable.
-Further, we exploit this to extract optimal solutions (i.e., solutions in which the maximum timestamp on the restless path is minimized) for \krestlessmotif and \krestlesspath.
-Notably, our solution improves upon the earlier work of Thejaswi et al.~\cite{Thejaswi2020pattern,thejaswi2020finding} by reducing the number of queries by a factor of $\log \tau$.
-Further, for extracting a solution, we reduce the number of queries from the work of Bj{\"o}rklund et al.~\cite{BjorklundKK-esa2014} from $\bigO(k \log n)$ to $k$.
-In total, our extraction algorithm runs in $\bigO(2^k k m \Delta)$ time.
+\item Next, we develop the decision oracle into a fine-grained decision oracle capable of reporting the set of vertices that are reachable via a restless path from given source vertices along with the set of timestamps at which the vertices are reachable.
+Further, we exploit this to extract optimal solutions (\ie, solutions in which the maximum timestamp on the restless path is minimized) for \krestlessmotif and \krestlesspath.
+Notably, our solution improves upon the earlier work of Thejaswi et al.~\cite{thejaswi2020pattern,thejaswi2020finding} by reducing the number of queries by a factor of $\log \tau$.
+Further, for extracting a solution, we reduce the number of queries from the work of Bj{\"o}rklund et al.~\cite{bjorklund2014fast} from $\bigO(k \log n)$ to $k$.
+In total, our extraction algorithm runs in $\bigO(2^k k m \Delta)$ time and $\bigO(n\tau)$ space, where $\tau$ is the maximum timestamp.

 \item As a consequence of our fine-grained decision oracle, our algorithm can answer more detailed queries.
 In particular, it can answer whether a given vertex $u$ is reachable from source $s$ at timestamp $i$ with a restless path of length $\ell$.
 Such a fine-grained oracle can be used to solve multiple variants of the restless path problem, such as finding a restless path that minimizes the path length, the arrival time, or the total resting time.
 Another key strength of our algorithm is its adaptability to multiple variants of the restless path problem.
-For instance, the algorithm is not limited to a single source, but can be extended to include multiple source vertices.
+For instance, the algorithm is not limited to a single source, but can be extended to include multiple sources.